- For information regarding the Doctorate in Clinical Psychology program, please click here.

 - Demonstrated ability to write at an acceptable level for graduate study.

 All application materials are processed by the Graduate Office or regional campus, as appropriate.
 All materials submitted become the property of the University and will not be returned to the applicant, copied for another use, or forwarded to another institution.
 This is a listing of all general materials required; international students, please visit the International Admission Requirements page for a list of additional requirements.
-We highly recommend that you apply at least one month prior to the stated deadline; you may find this link to the Registrar’s calendar pages helpful in planning your application to our campus.
+We highly recommend that you apply at least one month prior to the stated deadline; you may find this academic calendar helpful in planning your application to our campus.

 Before departments take any action regarding possible admission to a graduate program, the student must submit the following: